OpenZeppelin/defender-client/packages/sentinel/README.md

 };
 ```

 Once you have these parameters all setup, you can create a sentinel by calling the `create` function on the client.
-This will return a `SentinelResponse` object.
+This will return a `CreateSentinelResponse` object.

 ```js
 await client.create(requestParameters);